Justin Cammy

 Biography

-Justin Cammy is associate dean of the faculty, dean for academic development, and professor of Jewish studies and of comparative literature.
-For many years, he served as professor, by courtesy, of Middle Eastern studies and of Russian and East European studies.
+Justin Cammy is associate dean of the faculty and professor of Jewish studies and of comparative literature.
+He oversees curricular operations, academic support centers, graduate and special programs, and faculty development.
+He also maintains long-standing affiliations with our programs in Middle Eastern studies and Russian and East European studies.

-Cammy’s critical edition and translation of Abraham Sutzkever’s From the Vilna Ghetto to Nuremberg (McGill-Queen’s UP) received the 2021 Leviant Prize in Yiddish Studies from the Modern Language Association, a translation of which recently appeared in Lithuanian.
-He is now working as co-editor of The Cambridge History of Yiddish Literature, while also writing accessible introductions to translations of Yiddish fiction and memoir.
+Cammy’s critical edition and translation of Abraham Sutzkever’s From the Vilna Ghetto to Nuremberg (McGill-Queen’s UP) received the 2022 Leviant Prize in Yiddish Studies from the Modern Language Association.
+He is now at work as co-editor of The Cambridge History of Yiddish Literature, while also writing accessible scholarly introductions to translations of Yiddish fiction and memoir.

 Selected Publications